Skip to main content

 The MCP server exposes your full Beyond Time surface as structured tools.
 Below is a breakdown by what you'll actually use them for.
 (A note on terminology: in the Beyond Time UI we use "Goals" and "Milestones."
 On the server side these correspond to Objectives and Key Results, but you'll only see "Goals" and "Milestones" through the MCP tools, which is the language we'll use here.)

-How do you create and manage goals from your AI client?
+How do You create and manage goals from your AI client?

 Goal management uses beyondtime_setup, beyondtime_get_dashboard, beyondtime_list_goals, beyondtime_create_goal, beyondtime_update_goal, and beyondtime_delete_goal.